platano91/svgLogoMaker/README.md

 - [Questions](#questions)

 ## Installation
 You will need node and to install the dependenant npms.
 In your terminal run npm i inquirer@8.2.4.
 Then run npm i fs.
-Lastly we will need to run npm install --save-dev jest
+Then run npm install --save-dev jest

 ## Usage
 The application will be invoked by using the following command: